bpi/bhq_translation/conveyance.md

 We need translated dictionary entries and matching recordings.

 ## Dictionary translation
+We need a translated entry for each value in the dictionary

 Format:
 ```"key":"value"```

 The key is the text before the colon.
 The value is the text after the colon.

-Each value must be translated.
-You can also update the key names but you must also update the entries in the confusable stop and landmark sections below.
+You can also update the key names but if you do so you must also update the entries in the confusable stop and landmark key sections below.

+### Dictionary:
 ```
-  "dict":{

    "first":"first",
    "fisher_lib":"Fisher Library",
    "sixth_ave":"6th Ave.",